openziti/ziti-doc/docfx_project/ziti/overview.md

 # Overview
 Ziti represents the next generation of secure, open-source networking for your applications.
 Ziti has several components.

-* The Ziti fabric provides a scalable, plugable, networking mesh with built in smart routing
+* The Ziti fabric provides a scalable, pluggable, networking mesh with built in smart routing
 * The Ziti edge components provide a secure, Zero Trust entry point into your network
 * The Ziti SDKs allow you to integrate Ziti directly into your applications
 * The Ziti tunnelers and proxies allow existing applications and networks to take advantage of a Ziti deployment